-The Color Pink Has A Complicated Past & Present, But Maybe The Future Can Be Better
+Pink Has A Complicated Past, Present, & Future

 For the most part in the 21st century, nobody blinks an eye when a woman wears pants, or the color blue, or (heaven forbid) blue pants.
 But when a man wears pink clothing?
 Well, that's often still a bit of a headline-making shock.
 Seemingly to make males feel better about wearing the color, people then come up with phrases like, "Real men wear pink," or, "It takes a real man to wear a woman's color."
 To that I ask, what even is a "real man" anyway (apart from a veiled transphobic comment)?
 Is the male ego so fragile that it needs to be talked into wearing a color, just as you'd gently coerce a child into doing something new?